-Eurovision brings Azerbaijan into a spotlight of whole Europe and as every authoritarian government imitating democracy, Azerbaijan also has to do something to preserve its benevolent image.
+Eurovision brings Azerbaijan into a spotlight of whole Europe and as every authoritarian government imitating democracy, Azerbaijan has to do something to preserve its benevolent image.
 You are now under a magnifying glass, thus you have to do more - some real reforms and concessions perhaps.

 Thus, Eurovision can transform Azerbaijan - as the Guardian says – it can force Azerbaijan's dictatorship into greater political openness.